Are BB Guns Safe?

 State BB Gun Laws

 While there are very few federal regulations on BB guns, there are state laws controlling their ownership, registration, licensure, and use.
 BB gun laws vary considerably from state to state.
 Some states restrict BB guns, while others have few or no restrictions.
 With state laws, there are penalties for violating state and local BB gun laws.

-Michigan law requires that BB guns are subject to the same firearm license requirements, safety inspection certificate, and concealed pistol license requirements as other firearms.
-You cannot buy a pellet air gun in Michigan unless you have a permit.
+In Michigan, BB guns are subject to the exact firearm license requirements, safety inspection certificate, and concealed pistol license requirements as other firearms.
+You cannot buy a pellet air gun in Michigan without a permit.

 BB Gun Safety Tips

-If you use a BB gun, it is important that you follow BB gun safety tips to minimize the risk of gun injuries or death.
-Here are some tips for BB gun safety:
+If you use a BB gun, you must follow BB gun safety tips.
+This is the best way to avoid injuring (or killing) another person.
+Here are some safety tips to follow for BB gun safety:

-- Always wear protective gear, especially eye protection since eye injuries are common with BB guns.
+- Always wear protective gear, primarily eye protection, since eye injuries are common with BB guns.

 - Pay attention to manufacturer warnings and safety tips when handling a BB gun.

 - If you want to use a BB gun outside your home state, check applicable local and state BB gun laws for that state.